 - The introduction of transfer pricing documentation requirements, penalties, and mutual agreement procedures.

 If passed into law, the PM will come into effect on January 1, 2024, with optional application for 2023 if elected by the taxpayer.
-The PM must be converted into law by the Brazilian Parliament within 120 days after its publication (December 29, 2022).
+The PM must be converted into law by the Brazilian Congress within 120 days after its publication (December 29, 2022).
 Otherwise, it will lose effect.

 Impact to Companies: Transfer Pricing Planning